-- 1. Create a chart of capital gains index numbers and prepare atable of rates of TDS - 2.
-Conducting a survey among tax players to understand and analyze the implications of IT Provisions.

-- 3. Developing the process of Income tax filing [considering extraordinary cases, ex : extension of dates during pandemic ] - 4.
-Preparing list of enclosures required for IT filing - 5.
-Applying Income tax provisions and creating a tax planning.
+- 1. Create a chart of capital gains index numbers and prepare a table of rates of TDS. - 2.
+Conduct a survey among tax players to understand and analyze the implications of IT Provisions. - 3.
+Develop the process of Income tax filing [considering extraordinary cases , ex : extension of dates during pandemic] - 4.
+Prepare a list of enclosures required for IT filing - 5.
+Apply Income tax provisions and create tax planning for an individual.

 - 1. Illustrate the concepts and features of assessment of profits and gains of individual proprietorship, Doctor, Advocate and Chartered Accountant as individual assessee. - 2.
 Compute short term and long term capital gains of an Individual assessee who is involved in Business and Profession. - 3.
-Compute taxable income from other sources of an Individual assessee after taking into account deduction u/s 57 and amounts disallowed u/s 58. - 4.
-Compute gross total income of an Individual assessee after taking into account deduction u/s 80. - 5.
+Compute taxable income from other sources of an Individual assessee after taking into account deduction u/s57andamounts disallowed u/s58. - 4.
+Compute gross total income of an Individual assessee after taking into account deduction u/s80. - 5.
 Illustrate the mechanism of carry forward and set off of an Individual assessee who is involved in Business and Profession. - 6.
 Compute total taxable income and tax liability of an Individual assessee who is involved in Business and Profession.